L-C-game/Portfolio-2021-Demo-2D-Platformer/README.md

 ### AABB collision

-Collision in the game followed the method of Axis Aligned Bounding Boxes to check for collision's between objects.
+Collisions in the game followed the method of Axis Aligned Bounding Boxes to check for collisions between objects.
-The overlap of the collision was then used to
+The overlap of the collision was then used to resolve the collision by setting the position of the moving object by the overlap in the opposite direction.

 ### Camera
 A simple camera was implemented by creating a camera struct as part of the GameState and setting that camera to be centred on the player.
 All of the objects then must be drawn relative to the camera's position.

 ## Sources